-Our selection of Climbing roses including David Austin Climbing Roses produce mainly Large flowers which are freely produced in large heavy clusters which repeat though summer and autumn creating a large wall of stunning colour and fragrance in your garden.
-These are perfect for formal training along fences, higher walls, pergolas and large trellis framework.
+Our selection of Climbing roses including David Austin Climbing Roses produce mainly large flowers which are freely produced in large heavy clusters which repeat though summer and autumn creating a large display of stunning colour and fragrance in your garden.
+These are perfect for formal training along 1.8m + fences, walls, pergolas and large trellis framework.
 Normally with correct tieing in and training it will take our fragrant climbing roses 2 or 3 years to reach their full and usual height.
-Train first shoots sideways and then upwards to create a well balanced framework of main stems, this will help to keep the flowers lower down in later years.
+Train main leader shoots sideways and then upwards to create a well balanced framework of main stems, this will help to keep the flowers lower down in later years.
 In addition some of our Fragrant Climbing Roses will tolerate semi-shade, please see our selections below for North walls if you have a semi shaded position.
-Plant Climbing roses around 1.80m apart, flowering heights range from 1.80m to 5.0m depending on chosen variety.
-David Austin Climbing Roses are varieties which can be grown either as a shrub rose or as a climbing rose, just plant close to the fence or wall and only lightly prune to climb.
-For Ramblers please go to our Rambling Rose section on the homepage.
+Plant Climbing roses around 1.80m apart, flowering heights range from 1.80m to 5.0m depending on the climbing rose selected.